 Want to catch a 40 lb.
 King Salmon?
 Neah Bay is like little Alaska.
 Bring your own boat, rent a boat, or charter a guided tour.

 Want to learn how to surf, or enjoy an ocean forest in solitude?
 Hobuck resort is one of Washington’s best kept secrets.
 About six miles north from Hobuck is Cape Flattery, the western most point.
-The trail is easy and looks so primitive you wouldn’t be surprised if a dinosaur flew by.
+The trail is easy and looks so primitive you wouldn’t be surprised if a dinosaur flew past.

-Shishi Beach may be a little Patagonia passe these days, but its still one of the best things to do in Washington State.
+Shishi Beach may be Patagonia passe these days, but its still one of the best things to do in Washington State.
 We think the Point of Arches is every bit as incredible as it was a million years ago.

 There are two ways to enjoy the view: spend $25+ to ride the elevator to the observation deck, or have dinner at the restaurant at the top (which comes w/ access to the observation deck).
 Sky City is a fabulous restaurant.
 While it isn’t exactly cheap – dinner will run you around $120 for two w/out drinks – it is worth it and highly recommended.